 *Donation times are subject to change due to the amount of donations already received and limited space for donation storage.
 If you have a large donation or will be making a special trip to bring us your donation, please call ahead to ensure we are currently accepting clothing donations.
 Thank you for your generosity.

 Emergency food boxes for families in need - The emergency food box contains a four day supply of non-perishable food items.
 A family may receive an emergency food box one time per calendar month.
 Because there are several food pantry sites in and around Des Moines, St. Mary’s food boxes are limited to those who live in Des Moines.
-Please call to find out if St. Mary is your correct food pantry.

 Bread is available every day for families in need.
 Families may take up to two loaves per day per household.
 Anyone, regardless of their address, is free to come any day for bread products.